katereiss/ems-response-time/README.md

 # ems-response-time
-Project proposal and preliminary analysis of EMS data in order to reduce response time
+Project proposal and preliminary analysis of EMS data in order to reduce number of preventable deaths